oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   If you get a user session error, you may need to log into the 'Marketplace' environment by hovering over 'Marketplace' (lower-left corner) and clicking on the 'i' details icon.

-## Task 6: Invoke and Query Ledger using App Builder in local environment
+## Task 6: Invoke and Query Ledger marketplace chaincode from App Builder in local environment

   Once your chaincode project is running on a local network, you can test it.